Unifying reciprocal and real space atomic dynamics in dilute gases

+Next, we fully calculate the thermal conductivity using normal mode description of the GK formalism.
+Replacing the integrand with an exponential decay function and using appropriate thermal energy to simplify the energy and velocity variables yields the following $\chi = S\tau$ relation as

-Next, we fully calculate thermal conductivity using normal modes using Eq. \ref{Eq: GK} and Eq. \ref{Eq: J} and also shear viscosity from Eq. \ref{Eq: k_eta}.
-These calculated dynamic properties are compared against measurement values from NIST as shown in Fig. \ref{fig:properties} \cite{lemmon_thermophysical_2010}.
-An excellent agreement is shown, suggesting that normal modes typically considered as a synonym for phonons in solids fully represent atomic dynamics even in dilute gases like argon studied here.
-Therefore, normal modes constitute elementary bases/excitations in dilute gases.
+This, in turn, is equivalent to the kinetic theory of gases as $k = \frac{1}{3}C_pv_g^2\tau$.
+With the density and temperature known, the only unknown is then the normal mode lifetimes.
+Shear viscosity can be subsequently found from Eq. \ref{Eq: k_eta}.
+These dynamic properties are compared against measurement values from NIST as shown in Fig. \ref{fig:properties} \cite{lemmon_thermophysical_2010}.
+An excellent agreement is shown, suggesting that normal modes, typically considered as a synonym for phonons in solids, fully represent atomic dynamics even in dilute gases like argon studied here.